Physician Assistant Professional Organizations

 www.capanet.org

 The Mission of the California Academy of PAs is to represent and serve PAs statewide.
-As an advocate of its members for quality healthcare and for their valued, unique alliance with collaborating physicians, CAPA will enhance, educate and empower PAs for the ultimate benefit of their patients.
+As an advocate of its members for quality healthcare and for their valued, unique alliance with collaborating physicians, CAPA will enhance, educate, and empower PAs for the ultimate benefit of their patients.
 With over 13,000 PAs, California is seeing the PA profession grow and PAs are becoming involved in every aspect of health care.
 CAPA’s purpose is to represent the interests of California PAs.
 For a frame of reference, CAPA is analogous to the physician advocacy organization, the California Medical Association (CMA).

 The Physician Assistant Education Association (PAEA)